Pediatric Echocardiography Z-Score Calculator

 Clinical Overview

 Pediatric echocardiography measures cardiac structure and function, but interpreting these measurements in children is complicated by rapid growth and physiologic variability.
 A left ventricular internal diameter of 35 mm is normal in a 10-year-old but pathologically enlarged in a 2-year-old, and severely dilated in a newborn.
-The Z-score approach normalizes cardiac dimensions to body surface area (BSA) and age, converting raw measurements into a standardized statistical metric that allows clinicians to: (1) distinguish normal from abnormal cardiac dimensions, (2) track progression of disease, (3) detect subclinical left ventricular dysfunction, and (4) make evidence-based decisions about medical therapy escalation or surgical intervention.
+The Z-score approach normalizes cardiac dimensions to body surface area (BSA), converting raw measurements into a standardized statistical metric that allows clinicians to: (1) distinguish normal from abnormal cardiac dimensions, (2) track progression of disease, (3) detect subclinical left ventricular dysfunction, and (4) make evidence-based decisions about medical therapy escalation or surgical intervention.

 What It Measures